How effective is virtual relaxation at reducing stress for teens over time?

 Location: Momentary Experience Lab (RESeT), Human-Center Design and Engineering, University of Washington

-Eighty-one percent of teens report school as their primary stressor.
+81% percent of teens report school as their primary stressor.
 Recent evidence shows the cumulative impact of everyday sources of stress is highly prevalent and impactful on teens.
-Chronic stress is a known risk factor for both physical and mental health problems.
-The developing adolescent brain makes adolescents especially vulnerable to the cumulative insults of chronic stress.
-While effective stress reduction interventions for adolescents exist, most are cost-prohibitive and burdensome on staff and student time, especially for under-resourced schools
+Chronic stress is a known risk factor for both physical and mental health problems affecting the developing adolescent brain.